globaleaks/whistleblowing-software/documentation/developer/ContinuousIntegration.rst

 ==========
 Unit tests are implemented by means of python-twisted and trial

-Tests can be runned manually by issuing:
+Tests can be run manually by issuing:

 .. code:: sh